KevinFrutiger/frontend-nanodegree-mobile-portfolio/README.md

 # Website Performance Optimization portfolio project

-The object of this project was to 1) optimize the critical rendering path for the existing [main index.html](http://kevinfrutiger.github.io/frontend-nanodegree-web-optimization/) page and 2) optimize the browser rendering for the existing [Cam's Pizzeria page](http://kevinfrutiger.github.io/frontend-nanodegree-web-optimization/views/pizza.html).
+This was the fourth project in the _Front-End Web Developer Nanodegree_.
+The objective was to 1) optimize the critical rendering path for the existing [main index.html](http://kevinfrutiger.github.io/frontend-nanodegree-web-optimization/) page and 2) optimize the browser rendering for the existing [Cam's Pizzeria page](http://kevinfrutiger.github.io/frontend-nanodegree-web-optimization/views/pizza.html).

 ## Getting Started